atish1999/Automate-Hackerrank/README.md

 # Automate-Hackerrank
-It is a basically an example of browser automation, where an user can write,test and submit their c
+## It is a basically an example of browser automation.
+here we have used Node.js puppeteer module to automate a task. like here an user can submit their code in Online coding platform like Hackerrank and test there solution automatically